GabrielF98/GRBSNWebtool/README.md

  * The pull request should be set for review by: GabrielF98
  * The label should be set to: 'add data'

-# Suggest improvements to the Webtool
+# Suggest improvements to the GRBSN webtool
 This repository contains the source code for the project as well as the data stored in the tool.
 Feel free to suggest updates by opening a [new issue](https://github.com/GabrielF98/GRBSNWebtool/issues/new) or by forking the code and submitting a pull request.